morukele/paystack-rs/README.md

 Convenient **Async** rust bindings and types for the Paystack HTTP API aiming to support the entire API surface.
 Not the case?
 Please open an issue.
 I update the definitions on a weekly basis.

-The client current covers the follow section of the API:
+The client currently covers the following section of the API:

-- Transactions
+- [x] Transaction
-- Transaction Splits
+- [x] Transaction Split

 ## Documentation